elquespera/rsschool-cv/cv.md

 ## My Goals

 I'm a scientist/amateur developer who aims to become a professional **front-end developer**.
+I've been coding on and off since I was little, then switched to my Biophysics degree.
+Now I want to try my hand at coding again.

 ## My Skills